 Cashflow is the bloodline to any business and we face challenging times.
 During and Post the Covid Crisis, Posfin Capital are here to help steer your business through as efficiently as humanly possible.

-The Coronavirus Business Interruption Loan Scheme, known as CBILS, is now open for applications.
+The Coronavirus Business Interruption Loan Scheme, known as CBILS, now remains open for applications unti January 31st 2021.

 No Repayments at all for first 12 months!